MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 ### How to Proceed

 Read this document and record your decisions.
-When finished, you should have all the necessary information for your Windows Hello for Business deployment.
+When finished, you should have all the necessary information to determine the next steps for your Windows Hello for Business deployment.

-There are six major categories you need to consider for a Windows Hello for Business deployment:
+There are # major categories to consider when planning a Windows Hello for Business deployment:

 - Deployment Options
 - Client